ilizol/neanestex/README.md

 In Neanes, export your scores by choosing `File -> Export As -> Export as Latex` in the file menu.
 Save the exported `.byztex` files in the same directory as your TeX document.

-Insert the score into the document via the following command.
+Insert the score into the document.

 ```latex
 \neanesscore{my-score.byztex}{}